carpentries-incubator/gap-lesson/02-func.md

 > * Creating functions
 > * Reading GAP code from a file

-Just to remind our task: for a finite group _G_, we would like to calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).
+Just to remind our task: for a finite group $G$, we would like to calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).